We asked a language model to answer patient questions under simple constraints. It matched the word count. It didn't match the writing.

 They weren’t.
 We computed 45 linguistic features across six categories and compared model outputs to clinician references

-These answers are for patients.
+These answers are intended for patients.
 A response that is factually correct, properly grounded, and within the word limit can still fail its purpose if the patient can’t understand it.
 The standard evaluation metrics (BLEU, ROUGE, BERTScore, MEDCON) did not flag this gap.
 Length matched.
 Style didn’t.

 The natural question is why.
 The model was explicitly instructed to write in plain language.
 It was given style guidance, tense rules, and a word limit.
 Why did it follow the word limit (eventually) but not the register?